HEERA ALAYA

 Najibullah Quraishi: You are welcome.
 It’s my duty to make films that present the truth.

-With the start of the war, around 1997 to 1998, in Afghanistan and the escalating conflict with the arrival of the Russians and Mujahedeen, bacha bazi became common among the commanders who started competing for young boys.
+With the start of the war, around 1997 to 1998, in Afghanistan and the escalating conflict with the arrival of the Russians and Mujahedin, bacha bazi became common among the commanders who started competing for young boys.
 If one commander had two boys, the other had three boys.
 Bacha bazi was an open secret—amongst those around the commander and the wife—that these young boys were exploited for sexual activities.

 That’s awful.